Create PDFs with fluent authoring or render Liquid HTML templates from .NET models.

 The core package targets net8.0 and is intended for .NET 8 applications and services running

 on supported operating systems.
-Related packages add HTML rendering and Google Fonts when you need them.
+Related packages add Liquid HTML templates, HTML rendering, Google Fonts,

 The core package targets net8.0.